My Journey of Coming Home

 Everything is constantly in the process of evolving, changing, shifting and things and people come in and out of our lives, relationships improve and dissolve, injuries, sickness and ailments happen, jobs change or end, some things become acceptable and other things intolerable.
 We have the choice to recognize what is truly important to us, and what is not, time and time again, to sink or swim, go with the flow of life or stay stuck in our own little world.
 Yoga can help us learn to push the “pause” button on our lives enabling us to become present for all the magical little moments, to reflect in gratitude on our everyday blessings rather than on what we feel we lack.
 Yoga can broaden our perspective, to see the beauty of life all around - the endless sky, a flower, the eyes of a child, to embrace the present moment as it is for it all will pass... the fleeting nature of all things, even our very existence eventually.
 Life is one time as far as we know, so it is up to only us to welcome each new day and to organize our lives in the best possible way so that we may take charge of our own happiness.

-So my hope is that yoga can become for you more than what you do with your body - may it bring you back into your heart, home to yourself, to the magnificent, eternal and unchanging essence of your true Divine nature.
-May it inspire you to awaken to your fullest potential, the highest expression of yourself, to witness all the beauty and wonder the world has to offer and open the door to endless possibilities.
+My hope is that yoga can become for you more than what you do with your body.
+May your practice meet you where you are, as you are, and bring you back into your heart, home to yourself, to the radiant, eternal and unchanging essence of your true Divine nature and inspire you to awaken to your fullest potential, the highest expression of yourself.